Comparing Sequential Forecasters: Experiments

+Given 24-hour precipitation data from 2007 to 2017 at four locations (Brussels, Frankfurt, London Heathrow, and Zurich), our goal is to compare three postprocessing methods over time: isotonic distributional regression (IDR; \citet{henzi2021isotonic}), heteroscedastic censored logistic regression (HCLR; \citet{messner2014extending}), and a variant of HCLR without its scale parameter (HCLR\_).
+We use the Brier score throughout this section.
+See Section~\ref{sec:weather_forecast} for details regarding data as well as a plot of the three forecasting methods.

-Our main goal here is to sequentially compare the three statistical postprocessing methods using our EB CS from Theorem~\ref{thm:main}.
-As noted in Sections~\ref{sec:relatedwork} and \ref{sec:eprocess}, the inferential conclusions drawn from our CS are different than those from \citet{henzi2021valid}, who provide a test of \emph{step-by-step} conditional forecast dominance instead of \emph{average}.
-While rejecting the null in the e-value-based sequential test only tells us that there exists some time point where one forecaster outperforms another, finding that our CS for the average score differentials is away from zero tells us that one forecaster tends to outperform another in predicting the next outcome.
-As such, if we were to convert our CS into its corresponding sequential test, we would expect our version to have a larger null set and thus reject less the null often.
-On the other hand, the two methods are similar in that they both come with anytime-valid guarantees, in particular at arbitrary stopping times, such that one can ``safely'' \citep{johari2015always,grunwald2019safe} update their conclusions as more data is collected.
+Our main goal here is to sequentially compare the three statistical postprocessing methods using the EB CS and the sub-exponential e-process.
+As noted in Sections~\ref{sec:relatedwork} and~\ref{sec:eprocess}, the inferential conclusions drawn from the sub-exponential e-process (Theorem~\ref{thm:eprocess}) are different from \citet{henzi2021valid}'s e-process, which provides a test of conditional forecast dominance at all times (i.e., the strong null), instead of average (i.e., the weak null).
+Given that the weak null is larger than the strong null, we would generally expect the sub-exponential e-process for the weak null to be smaller than \citet{henzi2021valid}'s e-process for the strong null.
+On the other hand, the two methods are similar in that they are both valid at arbitrary (data-dependent) stopping times.